 The stock market has been super volatile – How can I make sense of it?

-- Volatility can be heightened during times of great uncertainty
+- Volatility can be heightened during times of uncertainty.

 What makes the stock market move?
 On its face, that might seem like a simple question.
 Generally, many people buy and sell stocks, options, and ETFs, among other types of investments.
 On some days, there are more buyers than sellers, and on other days, it’s vice versa.
-Extreme volatility can occur for a range of reasons: A sudden swell of investor exuberance or despair (see: the dot-com bubble), underlying financial problems (the subprime mortgage crisis), or, in today’s case, in response to a major disaster (COVID-19).
-During these times of upheaval, it might seem like a different industry is under siege practically every day.
+Extreme volatility can occur for many reasons: A sudden swell of investor exuberance or despair (e.g., the dot-com bubble), underlying financial problems (the subprime mortgage crisis), or in response to a major disaster (like COVID-19).
+During these times of upheaval, it might seem like a different industry (or company) is under siege practically every day.

 While it’s tempting to think of stock prices as a straightforward case of supply and demand, many factors actually drive the market, especially under the surface.
 Some influence specific industries or companies, like product recalls for contaminated vegetables or defective vehicles.
-Once in a while though, the entire market can get rocked (as it has been in recent months), threatening to throw the broader economy into a recession.
+Once in a while though, the entire market can get rocked.
 In a working paper published by the National Bureau of Economic Research, economists say that before COVID-19, no infectious disease had ever made a sizable contribution to US stock market volatility.

 What is volatility?
 How is it calculated?

 At its core, volatility is a measure of change.
 In a financial context, that often means investors are asking, how much did the price of a stock change?
 And more specifically, how much does a stock’s price typically fluctuate?
 Many investors use standard deviation as a proxy for volatility.